 - Tear bacon slices to fit over each sliced pocket.
 Press bacon over the stuffing.

 - Bake at 375 degrees for 30-45 minutes or until chicken is fully cooked.
 Mine took 45 minutes.

 - Nutrition facts include all of the ingredients.

 - Most likely, you will not use all of the filling.

-Join ButcherBox today and get FREE BACON FOR LIFE!!!
+Join ButcherBox today and get the latest freebies!!!

 Do you make Hasselback chicken?
 What do you use for stuffing?